darinsecurity/Fission/README.md

 ## Numbers

-Numbers are a universal data type tnat cover both integers, floats, and complex numbers.
+Numbers are a universal data type that encompass integers, floats, and complex numbers.

-You can convert any string that expresses a float or an integer (with support for complex nums coming soon) into a 'num' type.
+You can convert any string that expresses a float, or complex number into a 'num' type.

 ```
 >> string = "2"